Re-Opening COVID FAQ's

 A: Many of our accommodation options are within a short walking distance to the school.

 If you have to use public transport to get to school, you must now wear a mask or face covering or you will not be allowed to travel.
-We are also starting our classes a bit later to allow you to travel when it is quieter.
-We will advise you of your timetable before your first day.
+We may be also starting our classes a bit later to allow you to travel when it is quieter.
+You will receive your timetable before your first day.

 Q: How will I get to and from the airport safely?